ReDASers/PhishBench/README.md

 The PhishBench platform extract features from emails and URLs, run classifiers, and returns the results using different evaluation metrics.

-# INSTALLATION
+# Installation

 PhishBench requires Python 3.7 to run.
+It does not currently work on Python 3.8.

 To install, clone this repo.
 Then install dependencies by running

     pip install -r requirements.txt
     pip install .

-# HOW TO RUN THE PROGRAM
+# How to run PhishBench

 ## Make a config file